ninadpchaudhari/healthcashtoken/readme.md

 ## Health Cash :: ERC20 Token

-This is an ERC 20 compliant token contract and issuer contract for basic distribution.
+This is set of contracts to create, issue and sell an ERC 20 compliant token.
+These contracts support:

+* Airdrops
+* whitelists sale
+* Token sales
+* Presale
+* Burning tokens
+* Freezing tokens

 ## Getting Started